atoti/atoti/CONTRIBUTING.md

 ## CI/CD

-This repository uses a [Github Action workflow](.github/workflows/test.yaml) to test notebooks.
+[GitHub Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) is GitHub’s built-in continuous integration and continuous deployment (CI/CD) platform that allows for defining workflows as YAML files.
+This repository uses the following [Github Action workflow](.github/workflows/test.yaml) to test the notebooks.
 Test reports are generated and uploaded to the summary view of every workflow run.

 ### About